Xuhao/china_region_fu/README.md

-= ChinaRegionFu
+# ChinaRegionFu

 ChinaRegionFu provide the region data of china.You will got complete chian region data after use this gem.

-== Getting Started
+## Installation

-1. Put 'gem china_region_fu' to your Gemfile:
+Put 'gem china_region_fu' to your Gemfile:

     gem china_region_fu

-2. Run bundler command to install the gem:
+Run bundler command to install the gem:

     bundle install

-3. After you install the gem, you need run the generator:
+After you install the gem, you need run the generator:

     rails g china_region_fu:install

    It will:
-   * Generate <em>db/migrate/<timestamp>create_china_region_tables.rb</em> migrate file to your app, *_china_regions_* table is used for store the regions.
+   * Generate <em>db/migrate/<timestamp>create_china_region_tables.rb</em> migrate file to your app, `provinces`, `cities`, `districts` table is used for store the regions.
    * Copy regions.yml to config/ directory.
    * Run "rake db:migrate".
    * Run "rake region:import".

-   Now you have there ActiveRecord modules: <b>Province, City, District</b>.
+   Now you have there ActiveRecord modules: `Province`, `City`, `District`.

-   Run with <em>rails g</em> for get generator list.
+   Run with `rails g` for get generator list.

-4. If you want to customize the region modules you can run the generator: rails g china_region_fu:mvc
+If you want to customize the region modules you can run the generator:

+    rails g china_region_fu:mvc

    This will create: